-For a student of the past with a penchant for the history of South India, there's nothing better than tuning in to JLF Brave New World and listening to a conversation discussing the life and times of an extremely captivating figure, Krishnadevaraya of Vijayanagara.
-Srinivas Reddy, the biographer of this historical figure, shed light on the political and cultural legacy of the king of Vijayanagara who reigned in the 16th century (1509-1529), Krishnadevaraya.
-Reddy was in conversation with another writer of the past, Manu S. Pillai.
+For a full-time history aficionado, there's nothing better than tuning in to JLF Brave New World and listening to a conversation discussing the life and times of an extremely captivating figure from the pages of the past, Krishnadevaraya of Vijayanagara.
+In conversation with historian Manu S. Pillai, Srinivas Reddy, shed light on the political and cultural legacy of the 16th-century Vijayanagara king, Krishnadevaraya

-The colloquy started off with a dialogue on the 'unorthodox' origin of Raya - who did not come from a 'historically accepted' or exalted caste background for a king and lacked pedigree.
-The legend of Raya's unorthodox origin is wrapped in enigma - one legend narrates how his father, due to some ‘magical circumstances’, slept with a dasi (servant) of the court, resulting in Raya thus having been called a 'dasi-putra' (son of a female servant).
+The colloquy commenced with a discussion on the 'unorthodox' origin of Raya, who did not hail from a 'historically accepted' or exalted caste background for a king.
+The legend of Raya's unorthodox origin is wrapped in enigma, with one account suggesting that his father had a relationship with a court dasi (servant), making Raya a 'dasi-putra' (son of a female servant).

 However, Reddy challenged the notion of viewing Raya's background as an exception, as it perpetuates stereotypical ideas about kingship.
 He emphasised that Vijayanagara's entire kingship was non-kshatriya, making Raya's caste background less significant in understanding his uniqueness.

 The discussion then delved into Raya's political relationships with neighbouring ruling elites.
 Reddy highlighted the strained conflict with a Gajapati king, challenging the notion that Raya's most significant battles were against the Deccan Sultans.
 Reddy wanted to emphasise Vijayanagara's strained relationship with the Gajapatis to counterbalance the prevailing theme that the empire was constantly fighting the Sultans.